WICG/page-lifecycle/README.md

 The callbacks are necessary for several reasons:
 * Teardown and setup of expensive resources such as IDB and Web Locks
 * Many apps rely on unload handler and no further callbacks are fired after onfreeze if the page is discarded. onfreeze provides a final callback for this need.
     * Apps that often have multiple tabs open, such as Google Docs, need to coordinate app state across these tabs.
 Such apps rely on getting a callback before the page goes away, eg. Google Docs needs to release their (custom) lock.
     * Final communication to the server
+* Platform predictability and transparency in the face of freezing & discarding interventions becoming the norm.
+Specifically helping:
     * Analytics
     * Testing story
-* Platform predictability and transparency in the face of freezing & discarding interventions becoming the norm.

 For details see [this section of detailed doc](https://docs.google.com/document/d/1UuS6ff4Fd4igZgL50LDS8MeROVrOfkN13RbiP2nTT9I/edit#heading=h.s64wegvpugn9).

 ### API sketch